rzarr/SLIPPER-docs/Pages/md_README.md

 **WARNING!!
 All the changes made to the shared folder from the container WILL be propagated to the local folder in the host system!**

-## Running docker containers by hand (<a href="https://tenor.com/view/donald-trump-responsibility-i-dont-take-any-responsibility-at-all-no-responsibility-usa-president-gif-16623875" >CLICK HERE BEFORE READING</a>)
+## Running docker containers by hand (<a href="https://tenor.com/view/donald-trump-responsibility-i-dont-take-any-responsibility-at-all-no-responsibility-usa-president-gif-16623875">CLICK HERE BEFORE READING</a>)

 After pulling the "latest" image and building the "local" version, it is possible to run a container using the command: